thireo/poop/README.md

+# Description
-# Project aiming to provide a simple, effictive and open method to logging your daily poops.
+Project aiming to provide a simple, effictive and open method to logging your daily poops.